-In this season of uncertainty around many matters of going to college, Yale has sneaked in some information that often doesn’t come out until August – the supplemental short answer questions and short essays that are required of every applicant.
-These many short answer questions are in addition to the — choose one — Common Application Essay (650 words) or the Coalition for Access Essay or the Questbridge Application.
+Interesting minds.
+That’s what Yale is looking for with their unusual essay prompts.
+Yale’s many short answer questions are in addition to the — choose one — Common Application Essay (650 words) or the Coalition for Access Essay or the Questbridge Application.

-These questions may require “short answers,” but there is nothing simple or easy about them.
-They are notably demanding, incredibly interesting, and they reveal a lot about who you are, what you care about, and what you think about.
+Their questions may require “short answers,” but there is nothing simple or easy about them.
+They are designed to find out more about who you are, what you care about, and what you think about.
 Do these questions excite you and set your neural synapses firing?

 Short Answer Questions